Ayushm2112/zenonwebsite/README.md

 # zenonwebsite

 HI.
-I created this repository  which contains the project I developed  and the project is having  6 pages including login/logout and resister:
+I created this repository  which contains the project I developed  and the project is having  6 pages including login/logout and resister.
+AIM:
+This Project aims is to provide an online courses & placement interface to equip students with relevant skills to give them an opportunity to discover their passion and turn it into a career.

+TECHNOLOGY USED:
+In Frontend : HTML, CSS, BOOTSTRAP, JS.
+In Backend : Mysql, phpMyAdmin.

 HOME
 ![image](https://user-images.githubusercontent.com/69325896/196779987-45c530d8-875d-4f6b-90df-825fe92a34e8.png)